Swivel-Finance/swuniswap-v3/README.md

 # **Introduction:**

+Setting up `/constants`:
+1. Chose your Market (Token and Maturity)
+2. Set up your position:
-Set your upper and lower ranges in `/constants` and let Swuniswap-v3 run things from there!
+  a.
+Set your upper and lower ranges
+  b.
+Set how many nTokens or zcTokens you want to use (assuming market price is in the middle of your range)

-(We suggest you place your ranges equally around market rates)
+General Strategy Information: https://swivel.substack.com/p/market-making-in-yield-markets (We suggest you place your ranges equally around market rates)

-General Strategy Information: https://swivel.substack.com/p/market-making-in-yield-markets

 This strategy takes a user-defined range and allocates user liquidity across that range, similar to Uniswap v3.